Sazid60/Basics-Of-Typescript/Readme.md

 #### Non-Primitive data Types

 - In js we just use object in non-primitive since we know array is also a object and object is a object type data.
-- But Typescript has gave us different Array and Object Type data Type.
+- But Typescript has gave us specific Array and Object Type data Type.
   1. Array
   2. Tuple
   3. Object